JoyelS/Empire/README.md

 UPDATE: 19th of Feb, Just uploaded a simple C++ file.
 I think I will try to do the menu system and figure out the relational database.
 I will help where possible with code integration but you guys need to start producing prototypes for your function/modules - Fight, Hunt and Shop.

 UPDATE: 21th of Feb, I've uploaded some code which relates to fighting, it's not perfect yet and so far it only fights a goblin but we can alter the code so that it uses the same code to fight all of the monsters.
 It's called "FightGoblinTest" have a look at it if you wish and if you find something to improve please let me know. - Joyel

+UPDATE: 27th of Feb, Me and sam were looking into improving the fight module which is called for both fight and hunt and I have uploaded a part of it.
+This new code should be run after the player has chosen the fight option from the menu charlie has made.
+This new code provides three different attack styles which the player can choose from.